Kajkavian: Characteristics

-As a result of the previously mentioned mixing of dialects, various Kajkavian features and characteristics have found their way into the standard Shtokavian (standard Croatian) spoken in those areas.
+As a result of the previously mentioned mixing of dialects, various Kajkavian features and characteristics have found their way into the standard Štokavian (standard Croatian) spoken in those areas.
 For example, some of the prominent features are the fixed stress-based accentual system without distinctive lengths, the merger of /č/ and /ć/ and of /dž/ and /đ/, vocabulary differences as well as a different place of stress in words.
-The Zagreb variety of Shtokavian is considered by some to enjoy parallel prestige with the prescribed Shtokavian variety.
+The Zagreb variety of Štokavian is considered by some to enjoy parallel prestige with the prescribed Štokavian variety.
 Because of that, speakers whose native speech is closer to the standard variety often end up adopting the Zagreb speech for various reasons.

-Kajkavian is closely related to Slovene - and to Prekmurje Slovene in particular.
+Kajkavian is closely related to Slovene – and to Prekmurje Slovene in particular.
 Higher amounts of correspondences between the two exist in inflection and vocabulary.
 The speakers of the Prekmurje dialect are Slovenes and Hungarian Slovenes who belonged to the Archdiocese of Zagreb during the Habsburg era (until 1918).
 They used Kajkavian as their liturgical language, and by the 18th century, Kajkavian had become the standard language of Prekmurje.
 Moreover, literary Kajkavian was also used in neighboring Slovene Styria during the 17th and 18th centuries, and in parts of it, education was conducted in Kajkavian.

-As a result of various factors, Kajkavian has numerous differences compared to Shtokavian:
+As a result of various factors, Kajkavian has numerous differences compared to Štokavian: